jdrichardsappacad/react-2021/week-15/quizzes/07-servers-quiz.md

     information when it sends the files for the front-end client.</answer>
     <answer>The user will have to fetch their own information to see it on the
     page</answer>
-    <explanation>To get data for a page, the client must send a request to the
+  <explanation>To extract data from a server, the client must send a request to
-    back-end server to receive a response with the data requested.</explanation>
+  the back-end server to receive a response with the data requested.</explanation>
   </question>
 </quiz>